upendraPal/up-learning/README.md

 # up-learning
-This is my first repository created to learn from apna college.
+This is my first git repository created to learn from apna college.